Sebokolodi/SkyTiles/README.md

     iii) csv file containing tile IDs of the tiles needing more than a single SB to be complete.
             The output name takes the form: 'output_prefix_REPEAT.csv'.
 This file will only be generated when multiple SBs are provided.
 See (ii).

+     NB: Note that a file containing footprints (beam centres) is generated separately using ASKAP tools called aces-aps.
+You may need an account to install this package.
+The tool repository can be found at  ssh://git@bitbucket.csiro.au:7999/aces/aces-apps.git and the documentation here: https://bitbucket.csiro.au/projects/ACES/repos/aces-apps/browse.
+For assitance in installing this,
+     contact ASKAP directory (or ask POSSUM members involved with ASKAP software).

+     Once you have it installed, you can simply run it using for example:
+     # ./footprint-plan.py -n ak:square_6x6 -p 0.90 -a 0 -r 12.5,-52.5 -o possum_full_survery -f ds9 -w 0.90

+     where -n is Name of footprint, -p is pitch angle, -a is Position angle of footprint (degrees, you need to add 45 degrees to the rotation value), -r is observation RA and Dec, -o output filename, -f format (e.g. ds9), -w Beam FWHM used in overlay files (degrees).
+The information about observation RA, Dec, PA and name, can we found in a csv file generated for observation scheduling (see TG1 leads).

 #### Config_Tiling.json Input Definitions: